FastReports/FastReport-Cloud-JS/docs/DataSourcesApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/json, text/json, text/plain
+- **Accept**: application/json

 ## dataSourcesGetAvailableDataSources

 > DataSourcesVM dataSourcesGetAvailableDataSources(opts)

-Returns all of the data sources, that current user have permission for in a subscription  if subscription id is null, returns all data sources, that current user have permission for
+Returns all of the data sources, that current user have permission for in a subscription &lt;br /&gt;  The method will return minimal infomration about the datasources: &lt;br /&gt;  id, name, editedTime, status.

 ### Example